By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Is the Split King configuration worth it for couples?

-For couples with different positional preferences — one wants zero-gravity, one prefers flat; one uses anti-snore, one sleeps entirely flat — the Split King configuration provides fully independent head and foot control per side with individual remote and preset memory.
+Couples often have different positional preferences.
+One wants zero-gravity, one prefers flat.
+One uses anti-snore, one sleeps entirely flat.
+The Split King configuration provides fully independent head and foot control per side with individual remote and preset memory.
 The Split King requires two Twin XL Amerisleep Adjustable Bases placed side by side.
 Each has its own motor system, remote, and Bluetooth app connection.
 The center gap between the two Twin XL units (1 to 2 inches) can be bridged with a split king bridge connector available from bedding retailers.
 For couples without divergent positional needs, a standard king is simpler and avoids the center seam.

 Does the Amerisleep Adjustable Base have a Bluetooth app?